rust-stuco/lectures/week12/parallelism.md

 When tackling a parallelism problem, think:

 * What are my workers and how many do I have?
-* How should I divide the work among my workers?
+* How to divide the work among workers
 * Do I need to share data between workers?
   * Shared Memory vs Message Passing